 Plovdiv is the second largest city in Bulgaria.
 Very different from Sofia, Plovdiv is the hipster city of Bulgaria.
 The minute you arrive in Plovdiv, you can feel the laid-back atmosphere.
 The city has been named European capital of culture for 2019 and it's very visible through its street art, open-air operas, and artsy stores.

 The historical centre of the city is mainly divided into two sections, Kapana, also known as “the Trap” and the old town.
 There are also other neighbourhoods in the modern city that can be explored too.
-Here is a guide of the top things to do, see, eat and drink in the city.
+Here is a guide of the top things to do in Plovdiv, see, eat and drink in the city.
 The article also gives you 2 great fay trips from Plovdiv.

 By far the coolest neighbourhood in Bulgaria, Kapana has a very young and hip vibe with its wine bars, craft beers, coffee shops and artsy stores.
 Decorated with streamers and graffiti The Trap will surely seduce you.
-The neighbourhood inherits its named due to its labyrinth-like streets all intertwined with each other.
+The neighbourhood inherits its name due to its labyrinth-like streets all intertwined with each other.
 Also, All the streets are pedestrian streets so you can wander around freely.